Maryland CDL Requirements

 The second and final step is the driving test.

-• To ensure that the vehicle is eligible and safe, the examiner will first perform a number of vehicle checks
+• To ensure that the vehicle is eligible and safe, the examiner will first perform many vehicle checks

 • Once complete, the examiner will test the applicant's driving skills in normal road conditions